As America’s favorite gun, the AR-15 is one of the most upgraded and customized firearms on the market.

 Odin Works’ carbon-steel adjustable gas block has received a lot of praise for its design.

-What makes it this low-profile gas block special is how it’s been optimized to make adjustments easy as possible.
+What makes this low-profile gas block special is how it’s been optimized to make adjustments easy as possible.
 Odin Works does this by providing you with a total of 20 different adjustments that click when you turn the screw so that you never lose track of your adjustments.

 Barrel Upgrades for Your AR-15